 You tried!
 Cats cannot be forced to do anything, so try some healthy alternatives and be sure to schedule regular brushings at the vet.

-Adding plaque and tartar fighting enzymes to your cat's meal can be a direct and helpful way to keep their mouth fresh and be sure that they are consuming the enzymes.
+Adding plaque and tartar fighting enzymes to your cat's meals can be a direct and helpful way to keep their mouth fresh and be sure that they are consuming the enzymes.

 Try brands like Plaque Off, Denta Treat, Mad About Organics and Vetri-Science.